JonPSmith/RunStartupMethodsSequentially/README.md

 _NOTE: You can use the normal constructor DI injection, but as a scoped service provider is already available you can use that instead._

-The `OrderNum` is an way to define the order you want your startup services are run.
+The `OrderNum` is a way to define the order you want your startup services are run.
 If services have the same `OrderNum` value, like zero, they will be run in the order they were registered (see next section).

 I want to emphasize that your startup services are going to be run multiple times, once for each instance of your application.
 Therefore your startup service must check if the update it wants to do hasn't already been applies.
 EF Core's `MigrateAsync` automatically checks if the database needs to be updated, but if you are seeding a database then you check that the seeded hasn't already been done.